-Ice Age Trail: Loew Lake is a 4.8 mile moderately trafficked point-to-point trail located near Hartford, WI that features beautiful wild flowers and is good for all skill levels.
+Ice Age Trail: Loew Lake is a 4.8 mile moderately trafficked point-to-point trail located near Hartford, Wisconsin that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.

 Follow the Ice Age Trail along the Oconomowoc River through a wildlife filled valley from Emerald Drive to CTH-K. The Ice Age Trail travels through a beautiful valley that once served as an anceint spillway.
 There is ample wildlife, scenic vistas, and serenity for a lovely hike down the valley which also serves the Onconomowoc River.
 This complete and detailed route covers the Loew Lake segment of the Ice Age Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 This guide contains 15 points of interest for the trail, viewable via your browser at home, or on the fly trailside via your mobile phone.
 The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.